fpicarras/obsidian-main-vault/Universidade/classes/csph-GPU.md

 // directly from host (only from device code), since deviceA
 // is not a pointer into the host’s memory address space
 ```
-> There is a problem here, all the threads from all the blocks are accessing
+> There is a problem here, all the threads from all the blocks are accessing the global memory
 ### 1D Convolution

 ***